 In your search for things to do in Memphis you’ve probably seen Tom Lee Park on a map or two.
 It’s the giant riverside park that’s home to many a festival and rump

-shaking roasting contest.
 But do you know the story of Tom Lee?
 The man single-handedly responsible for saving the lives of 32 people after a riverboat capsized?
-The story is amazing and the statue dedicated to him is just about smack in the middle of Tom Lee Park.
+The story will amaze you and the statue dedicated to him stands smack in the middle of Tom Lee Park.

 The Church on the River, formally known as the First Unitarian Church of Memphis, is located on the bluff overlooking the Mississippi and, with an entire wall of floor-to-ceiling windows, the view from here couldn’t be better. [cue angel choir]

 Farther up the river is that shiny pyramid-shaped structure you’ve wondered about for so long.
-(More on that in this post.)
 You’ll need to check it out but make sure your first stop is the top; and to get there you’ll need to ride the country’s tallest free-standing elevator.
 The trip takes you up 28 stories (300 feet) in an elevator that’s glass on all four sides, Wonkavator-style.

 Once at the top you’ll be inside the Lookout, a restaurant and bar like nothing you’ve ever seen (you’ll see what I mean) but first, head straight outside to the two glass-bottomed observation decks for the absolute best views in Memphis, a whole 360 degrees worth.
 It’s super windy up there, so, give up trying to look cute, alright?